 "We're off to a nice start thanks to Lils," Rose threw at her boyfriend.

 "My Beaters can handle her.
 They'll take her out," Scorpius assured her.

 She glowered at him.
-"Malfoy, so Merlin help me, if anything happens to my cousin, I will murder you myself."
+"Malfoy, so help me Merlin, if anything happens to my cousin, I will murder you myself."

 Rose sped up and passed him.
 He watched her survey the field up ahead.
-No, neither of them had spotted the Snitch yet, but Rose was keeping on eye on her players.
+No, neither of them had spotted the Snitch yet, but Rose was keeping an eye on her players.